laanwj/sundog/README.md

 Non-critical:

-- *Initial FTL animation is missing*: this is an assembly routine that triggers *before* the bootstrapping of the p-machine.
 - SHIPLIB function 0x1a (warp animation) is not implemented, an assembly routine.
 - The copy protection (integrity check) is mitigated in an ugly and brittle way.
 It would be better to emulate the underlying mechanism (which is known)